Social media use in politics: Politicians and social media

 Social media has transformed how politicians communicate, allowing them to bypass traditional news outlets and engage directly with the public.
 This shift has enabled more immediate, unfiltered messaging, and has altered the dynamics of political campaigning, public relations, and policy making.
-One of the most prominent examples is former U.S. President Donald Trump, whose use of Twitter played an important role in shaping media narratives and mobilizing his popularity during his 2016 election campaign.
+One of the most prominent examples is Donald Trump, whose use of Twitter played an important role in shaping media narratives and mobilizing his popularity during his 2016 election campaign.
 His frequent, and often controversial tweets received a lot of wide spread media coverage and allowed him to dominate the news cycle without relying on traditional media.

 A study conducted by Sounman Hong found that politicians decisions to adopt and actively use social media platforms often depend on their political positioning and strategic needs.
 Specially, the research shows that political underdogs, members of opposing parties, are more likely to use social media extensively.
 For these groups, platforms like Twitter and Facebook offer a way to gain visibility, build a following, and influence public discourse despite limited access to mainstream media.

 Additionally, the use of social media in politics has expanded on a global scale.
 Politicians in countries such as Brazil or India, have similarly embraced platforms to rally supporters and challenge dominant narratives.
 While social media can enhance political engagement and transparency, scholars and observers have also raised concerns about misinformation, polarization, and journalistic standards.
 These platforms often prioritise promoting shocking or dramatic content, instead of thoughtful discussions, which can lead to confusion and unhealthy political debates.